Project Keitai (Mobile Sakai)

 I should also note that programming is targeted at the 2.10 CLE release and will be back-ported to 2.9 to the extent possible.

 So that’s the 30,000 foot view.
 Where are we in the project details?

 “On the ground” things have moved much slower than I would like; to a great extent because Project Keitai was caught up in the broader currents of the Apereo merger.
-As a result, legal review and approval of the Memorandum of Understanding took about 3 months and the contract between the Sakai Foundation and Flying Kite is still pending, but should be resolved within a few days.
+As a result, legal review and approval of the Memorandum of Understanding took about 3 months and the contract is still pending, but should be resolved within a few days.
 I know some work has been done on the mobile code; but as of yet, full-scale production is not happening.
 Furthermore, I have been in contact with a couple schools and institutions (Oxford, Samoo) that have already done some mobile code work on the CLE and are willing to contribute; so that will expedite overall progress.
 In fact, Samoo (www.samoo.es) has committed up to 200 hours of programmer time to this effort; so grateful thanks to Diego del Blanco Orobitg and his colleagues

 At this time, the projected timeline is that the mobile CLE code can be developed in 8 to 9 months of full production.
 I had originally hoped that we would be able to announce a fully mobile enabled Sakai at this Summer’s Apereo Conference; however, at this time I anticipate only partial coverage by summer; but we do project having some significant improvements to announce at that time.
 So a mobile Sakai is unquestionably on the way.

 Bottom line: Project Keitai – a mobile enabled Sakai CLE – will happen.
 It should also happen within this calendar year, barring further, unanticipated delays.